 2. Rabbitgoo Dog Harness

-- LARGE DOG HARNESS - SIZING:【Neck Girth: 18"-26"; Chest Girth: 17"-34".
-Let us know anytime you need help in finding the right size for your lovely dog】.
-Recommended Breeds: Medium to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska, German Shepherd, Akita, etc. Let your puppy stand out with this Classic Black Harness!
+- 【 LARGE DOG HARNESS 】 - Measuring Neck Girth: 16.1" - 23.2", Chest Girth: 20.5" - 36" .
+Let us know anytime you need help in finding the right size for your lovely dog.
+Recommended Breeds: Medium to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska, German Shepherd, Akita, etc. Make your puppy stand out with this Classic Black Harness!

-- NO PULL, NO CHOKE - Specially designed with 2 Metal Leash Rings for safer dog walks.
-Use the CHEST attachment clip to stop your dog from pulling on walks, perfect for dog training, dog behavioral control, or strong pulling dogs.
+- 【 NO PULL, NO CHOKE 】- Our non-pulling dog harness is specially designed with 2 Metal Leash Rings for safer dog walks.
+Use the CHEST attachment clip to stop your dog from pulling on walks, perfect for dog training or dogs who tend to pull.
 The BACK one is great for casual walks, jogging, hiking, etc

 If your dog is a strong puller, you would love this Rabbitgoo Dog Harness because it works!
 Just put the leash on the front clip, and you’ll see the difference.